NYPL/metadata-documentation/metadata/element/title.md

 1. TOC
 {:toc}

-## Source
-Free-text transcribed from the resource or devised by the metadata creator

 ## Guidelines
 - If a title appears on the resource, transcribe it into a title field
 - If no title appears on the resource, devise a unique and descriptive title based on the division's preferred content standard